3 children dead after woman attempts to stab 7 kids inside burning Georgia house, sheriff says

-ATLANTA — Editors note: Investigators previously reported there were four children dead, but said there are only three later on Sunday.
+ATLANTA — Editors note: Investigators reported Sunday morning that a fourth child had died, but later corrected themselves to say the fourth child remains in critical condition.
 This story was updated to reflect the new information.

-Three children have died, and a mother is charged with murder after a house fire in Paulding County, according to their sheriff's office on Sunday.
+Three children have died, and a mother is charged with murder after a house fire in Paulding County, according to the sheriff's office.

 Deputies said they received a call about a domestic disturbance and a house fire on Woodwind Drive around 9:20 p.m. on Friday.